matrix-org/matrix-spec-proposals/proposals/3896-appservice-media.md

 ## Proposal

-This proposal adds a new key to the namespaces block of appservice registration.
+This proposal adds a new key (`media`) to the namespaces block of appservice registration.

+Whenever the homeserver gets a request that matches the regex, it should make a http GET request to `/_matrix/app/v1/media/{mediaId}`.

 For example:

 ```yaml
 namespaces: